actions/gh-actions-cache/README.md

 > ℹ️ There could be multiple caches in a repo with same key.
 This can happen when different caches with same key have been created for different branches. it may also happen if the `version` property of the cache is different which usually means that cache with same key was created for different OS or with different [paths](https://github.com/actions/cache#inputs).

+## FAQs

-## How Repo is selected
+### How Repo is selected

 This extension currently uses the `go-gh` module's [`CurrentRepository` function](https://github.com/actions/gh-actions-cache/blob/d3293b69e1c5bc17686d815ab2c64618618c95df/internal/utils.go#L26) to determine the current repo.
 This function returns the first element of the list returned by the `git.Remotes()` internal function, which [sorts remotes such that `upstream` precedes `github`, which precedes `origin`](https://github.com/cli/go-gh/blob/c2fc965daac88a8a38dd8af02f236095b5dd48f1/internal/git/remote.go#L30).
 As such, if an `upstream` remote is present, this extension's default behavior is to return its caches.

 User's input `--repo <owner>/<name>` will override any current git repository and extension will fetch caches for the same.

 ## Contributing
 If anything feels off, or if you feel that some functionality is missing, please check out the [contributing page](CONTRIBUTING.md).
 There you will find instructions for sharing your feedback, building the tool locally, and submitting pull requests to the project.